boostcampaitech7/level2-mrc-nlp-09/README.md

 ### 3. Result Analysis
-With "reranker_final.csv", you can analyze it by Recall Score.
+With "BM25Ensemble_topk_100_original.csv", you can analyze it by Recall Score.

-### 4. Output to MRC
+### 4. Output to Rerank
-You should give output file to MRC model to process MRC task.
+You should give output file to Rerank model to process Rerank task.